Ezekiel Tetteh

-Professional career
+Career

 Hearts of Oak

 Ezekiel on 9 January 2014 signed his first professional contract for Ghanaian premier league outfit Accra Hearts of Oak.
 Tetteh scored six goals in seven Division One League matches and two in three Middle League matches for Okwahu United in the 2013 division one competition.
 Injury was the main cause for his short stint at the club making only three appearances for the Phobians.

 Kerkuk FC

 Ezekiel had a stint with Kirkuk SC in Iraq from (2014-2015).

 Alamal SC Atbara

 With just a short belt at Kerkuk FC, he then signed with Sudanese Premier League outfit Alamal SC Atbara in the 2015-2016 transfer windows.

 Al Ahly Shendi

 After a successful debut season with Alamal SC Atbara, Al Ahly Shendi quickly send in transfer request with strive competition from Al Khartoum FC.
 He finally landed a three-year contract with Shendi state club Al-Ahly Shendi in 2016 replacing Nigerian Kelechi Osunwa who banged in a record 38 goals the previous season and joined Al Merreikh.

 Tetteh moved to Dire Dawa City S.C.
 August 2018.